gooddata/gooddata-ui-sdk/README.md

 #### How do I build stuff?

 To build everything, run `rush build`; this will trigger parallel execution of build scripts defined in each subproject's `package.json`.
-Rush honors the dependencies between subprojects and will build them in correct order.
+Rush will only build projects which have changed since the last build.
+Also, Rush honors the dependencies between projects and will build them in correct order.

 To build a single subproject with its dependencies: